General Swimming Terms

 Streamline: The first position of swimming and the basis for all the strokes.
 The body is made as straight as possible with the arms straight above and tight against the head, hands together palm to back pointing to the wall in front, and straight legs with feet pointed to the wall behind.

-Short Course: 25 yard or 25 meter pool (Heritage is 25y on it’s short side - north/south).
+Short Course: 25 yard or 25 meter pool (BFAC & Heritage are 25y on their short side).

 Long Course: Olympic size or 50 meter pool (Heritage is 50m on its long side - east/west).